Reach the highest point on earth or choose to live out your dream by standing at the foot of Mt. Everest (8,848 m).

 Passing through legendary Sherpa villages, the trek is a mix of deeply cultural and spiritual experiences and physical challenges that test your strength and endurance.
 Buddhist lamas, monks and nuns led by Rinpoches (reincarnate at mas) serve the predominantly Sherpa communities from their gompas (monasteries).

 The journey to Everest or Everest Base Camp, begins with a dramatic flight from Kathmandu to Lukla, after which you hike up the Everest region to reach your destination in the Himalayas.
-However, for die-hard lovers of trekking, there is another switchback starting from Jiri through the mid-hills of Solu, an ethnically diverse and flora-rich section of the trek.
+However, for die-hard lovers of trekking, there is another switchback starting from Jiri through the mid-hills of Solu, an ethnically diverse section of the trek rich in flora.

-Taking a flight is a time-saver, while trekking from Jiri gives you the opportunity to enjoy each tiny detail of the trek, with more time to interact with the charming people along the route and you get to see the rich flora and fauna on the trail.
-You get the added benefit of natural acclimatization as you go up and down the cliffs and valeys.
+Taking a flight is a time-saver, while trekking from Jiri gives you the opportunity to follow in the footsteps of Tenzing and Hillary before their conquest of Everest.
+With more time to interact with the charming people along the route, you get to see the rich flora and fauna on the long trail.
+You get the added benefit of natural acclimatization as you go up and down the cliffs and valleys.

 The option from Jiri will roughly add 10 days to your trip to the famous Sherpa village, Namche Bazaar (3,500m).
 The Sagarmatha National Park in which Mt.
 Everest lies is one of the few places on earth with the rarest bio-diversity and the highest mountains in the world.

-For those with sufficient time, a 10-12 day trek through Solu to the Khumbu and the Sagarmatha National Park is an excellent itinerary both in terms of acclimatization and to observe the changing customs, traditions, and lifestyles as you pass through lower altitude settlements to those in the higher altitudes.
+For those with sufficient time, a 10-12 day trek through Solu to the Khumbu and the Sagarmatha National Park is an excellent itinerary both in terms of acclimatization and to observe the changing customs, traditions, and lifestyles as you go from the lower altitude settlements to those in the higher altitudes.

 A part of the Himalayan ecological zone, the park was added to the list of UNESCO Natural World Heritage Sites in 1979.
 The park has three of the world's highest mountains: Everest, Lhotse, and Cho Oyu besides countless other peaks that rise above 6,000 meters from sea level.

-Climbers and trekkers continue to trek to Everest Base Camp and not surprisingly the "Roof of the World" continues to be the world' top attractions for hardened mountaineers, a haven for alpine enthusiasts and in the bucket list of adventurers from around the world.
+Climbers and trekkers continue to trek to Everest Base Camp and not surprisingly the "Roof of the World" continues to be the world' top attraction for hardened mountaineers, a haven for alpine enthusiasts and is in the bucket list of adventurers from around the world.